Is Blockchain The Future For Passwords?

 - Once the data is stored in the blockchain, it cannot be altered.

-Problems with the current password based system
+Problems with the current password based system#problems-with-the-current-password-based-system

 The most common password attacks happen because most passwords are too simple to guess and many systems allow a user to guess passwords multiple times, making password-based systems vulnerable to hacking.
 Security breaches happen because of human weakness.
 Let’s see some of the common attacks.